Gauge-independent approach to inflation in quadratic gravity: Conclusion

 Our results are consistent with those of Ref.~\cite{Deruelle:2010kf}.
 The Weyl-squared term in quadratic gravity does not make the inflationary background unviable, provided that a well-defined gauge is chosen.
 Additionally, our work extends the analysis of Ref.~\cite{Deruelle:2010kf} by working systematically with multiple sets of gauge-invariant variables, which clarifies the role of the constraints between them.

 We have also shown that our Einstein-frame analysis, once the frame difference is properly taken into account, agrees with the Jordan-frame analysis performed in Ref.~\cite{DeFelice:2023psw}, which reopened the question of the phenomenological viability of quadratic gravity.
 However, our physical interpretation of the results differs from that of Ref.~\cite{DeFelice:2023psw}.
-In the comoving gauge, for instance, instead of identifying the growth of the metric component $g_{0i}$ as a signal of the breakdown of cosmological perturbation theory, we have emphasised that the apparent instability does not necessarily propagate to the physical observables.
-This conclusion rests on the facts that the curvature perturbation $\mathcal{R}$, which is directly related to CMB observables, approaches a constant on superhorizon scales, and that the causal structure remains unbroken.
-Furthermore, as we have demonstrated, the scalar perturbations remain bounded in several regular, well-defined gauges.
+In the comoving gauge, for instance, we have emphasised that the apparent growth of the metric component $g_{0i}$ does not lead to the breakdown of cosmological perturbation theory.
+This conclusion rests on the facts that the metric component remains well-behaved in the perturbative regime once the frame of comoving observers is taken and that the causal structure remains unbroken.
+Furthermore, as we have demonstrated, the scalar perturbations remain bounded.
+In particular, the curvature perturbation $\mathcal{R}$ approaches a constant on superhorizon scales.

 We stress that our analysis is restricted to linear perturbations around the flat FLRW background in the superhorizon limit with the de Sitter approximation.
 A number of important questions therefore remain open.
 First, it would be meaningful to extend the present analysis beyond the leading-order slow-roll approximation in order to assess how the growing modes behave in a realistic inflationary background where the Hubble parameter varies in time.
 Second, a detailed computation of the cosmological observables, such as the power spectrum, the spectral index, and the tensor-to-scalar ratio, in the presence of the Weyl-squared term would allow for a direct comparison with current CMB observational data.
 Finally, our analysis does not address the fate of the massive spin-2 ghost mode.
 We leave these important questions for future work.